yashaswimitta/Ex-No_3_Intent/README.md

 ## Result:
-Thus a Simple Android Application to open google page using Implicit Intents in Android Studio was developed and executed successfully.
+Thus a Simple Android Application to open google page using Implicit Intents in Android Studio was developed and executed successfully